Muthaa/Personal-Portfolio/README.md

 	Progress Bar: A visual indicator shows form completeness.
 	Checklist: Requirements are displayed and visually checked off as conditions are met (add JavaScript for this).
 	Accessible Design: ARIA attributes ensure screen reader compatibility.
-	Responsive Layout: The form is easy to read on all d
+	Responsive Layout: The form is easy to read on all.

+- ** Gallery Features**:
+	Grid Structure: The grid-template-columns property dynamically adjusts the number of columns based on screen size using repeat(auto-fit, minmax(200px, 1fr)).
+	Responsiveness: Images rearrange into fewer columns on smaller screens while maintaining consistent spacing (gap).
+	Image Styling:
+	Images are styled with object-fit: cover to maintain their aspect ratio.
+	Rounded corners and box shadows for a polished appearance.
+	Hover Effect: Slight scaling adds interactivity.
+	**Responsive Behavior**:
+	Large Screens: Multiple columns for a spacious display.
+	Medium Screens: Reduced columns to fit the content nicely.
+	Small Screens: A single column, allowing images to stack vertically.

 ## Features